dusanrozman/SimpleButtonGame/README.md

 # Compiling and Running the Program
 - Make to sure to download the source files plus the button images (.png) which are located in the "./ButtonImages/" foloder.
-- Compile the source code in a command line environment by using: 'javac *.java'
+- Compile the source code in a command line environment by using: ` javac *.java `
-- Once compiled, you may run the application by using: 'java ShinyButtonsApp'
+- Once compiled, you may run the application by using: ` java ShinyButtonsApp `